Sons of the American Revolution: Genealogical library

-Sons of the American Revolution grave marker at the Opequon Presbyterian Church Cemetery in Opequon, Virginia.

 The National Society of the Sons of the American Revolution has held a collection of genealogical reference dating back to 1889.
 Materials were originally kept by the Secretary General or Registrar General up until 1926, when the materials were moved to the Registrar General's office in Washington, D.C., in 1927, this collection was moved to the recently purchased Sixteenth Street Headquarters Building, and the collection had grown to 914 books by 1933.
 From this point until the move of Headquarters from Washington, D.C., to Louisville, Kentucky, the book collection grew at a rapid pace, growing to approximately 25,000 items by 1988.
 At this point, the Library was on the Second floor of the Headquarters building on South Fourth Street, and possessed a 544-square-foot vault for books not out in the library due to space.

 Because of continuing growth, the Sons of the American Revolution Library was moved in 2010 to a renovated building on West Main Street in the heart of the Historic Museum District of downtown Louisville.
 By this point, the Library collection had grown to over 58,000 items, mostly covering the Revolutionary War period, but also containing other genealogical materials.
 The library collection includes family histories, state genealogy materials, federal censuses, Revolutionary War pension applications, and CD collections, and the library separates materials based on State.
-The library also provides access to online research databases, including Ancestry.com, Footnote.com, and Heritage Quest Online.
+The library also provides access to online research databases, including Ancestry.com, Fold3.com, and Heritage Quest Online.

 It was supported by several other patriotic societies, including the Society of American Wars and the United States Daughters of 1812.

 The Daughters of the American Revolution stocked it in its library and even considered merging it with another of its own magazines.